 The surgeon uses specialist techniques to provide a natural and realistic appearance ensuring new hair growth blends with the existing hair's density, direction and angulation.

 Where hairs have been taken out from the back and sides of the scalp, there will be dot-like scars, but these are not visible once the new hair grows.

 At The Treatment Rooms, our surgeons specialise in FUE hair transplants due to the method achieving realistic results and having a shorter recovery time.
 FUE hair transplant results can last from around 15 years to a lifetime.

 Several factors determine the best course of treatment following hair loss.
 Booking a consultation with one of our surgeons enables us to evaluate your hair and create a treatment plan that meets your needs.

-At The Treatment Rooms, we tailor all of our treatments to each individual and provide a meticulous aftercare and recovery plan to guarantee the best possible results.
-Please contact one of our expert surgeons for more information and expert advice.
+At The Treatment Rooms, we tailor all of our treatments to each individual and provide a meticulous aftercare and recovery plan to give you the best chance of a result that you are proud of.
+Please contact one of our expert surgeons for more information and advice.

 September 10, 2021

 At The Treatment Rooms London, we’re a dedicated hair transplant clinic and we work to restore hair...

 At The Treatment Rooms London, we often get asked “When can I get back to work after...